WarrenGarabrandt/DatabaseRestore/README.md

 If no --temp is specified, then will attempt to restore from --source or the automatically selected --autosource file directly.
 In that case, User account for SQL server process must have access to the source file.

-### Path Considerations

-Argumnents such as paths which contain spaces should be enclosed in double quotes, like this:

-"c:\Program Files\Microsoft SQL Server\Backups"

-Don't put a trailing \ on the end of a folder path, as that will result in escaping the ".
-This:

-"c:\Program Files\Test\"

-Will break parsing and become

-c:\Program Files\Test"

-Which will essentially break parsing of the arguments and likely result in unexpected behavior.
-Combining paths will definitely break, as the illegal character " will be used as part of the path.

 ### Replace and Move options

 The database will fail to restore if it already exists and the --replacedatabase is not specified.